hack-different/apple-knowledge/README.md

 ### Why not \<insert wiki here\>

 Wiki's best serve prose, and part of the goal here is to leverage machine readable and ingestable information with human augmentation wherever possible.

-Also, GitHub is more conducive to allowing any user to fork and PR the repo lowering the barrier to entry.
-The core team reviews PRs for quality before merging.
+As of 2022, GitHub has 56 million users.
+That means that there are 56 million people who are able to contribute directly to this repo via a fork and PR, in opposition to wiki's which have a relatively small number of potential editors.
+The PR process also allows for modifications to be reviewed, commented and debated before inclusion.

 ## License

 The contents of this repo are dual-licensed:

-Licensed under the [MIT](https://opensource.org/licenses/MIT) license
+Code and data licensed under the [MIT](https://opensource.org/licenses/MIT) license

-Also licensed under the CC-BY-SA
+Documents also licensed under the CC-BY-SA

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png){style="border-width:0"}
 ](http://creativecommons.org/licenses/by-sa/4.0/){rel=license}